wp-plugins/k-outdated-plugin-checker-k-opc/readme.txt

 * This is the initial release of k-OC.

 == Upgrade Notice ==
-= 1.2 17/09/2015 =
+= 1.2.1 17/09/2015 =
-* ENHANCEMENT: Internationalizing the plugin (accepting translations).
+* NEW: Added the k-outdated-plugin-checker-k-opc.pot file in languages folder.
-* ENHANCEMENT: Implementation of WordPress "PHP Coding Standards" (https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).
+* NEW: Added translation for Greek.

 == Frequently Asked Questions ==